Pubudu-Anuradha/ChilawSabha/README.md

 # ChilawSabha
-A website with Library, Storage, Complaints and Content Management systems for The Chilaw Pradeshiya Sabha.
-Made for the second year Group Project at UCSC.
+A Protoype system for the chilaw pradeshiya sabha developed for the Second year group project at UCSC